Who We Are

 Be a catalyst for others in the tech world to match or exceed (in time, attention or money in proportion to their resources), so that a decade from now tech will look more like America.

-Align strategies and efforts between three organizations – the Kapor Center, Level Playing Field Institute and Kapor Capital – to provide a comprehensive approach to expanding tech inclusion.
+Align strategies and efforts between three organizations – the Kapor Center, SMASH and Kapor Capital – to provide a comprehensive approach to expanding tech inclusion.